A couple of ago if you asked most people if they should learn to code, the answer would be absolutely and unequivocally “no”.

 4. It’s too expensive

-Your options range from free online courses to one day intensives to short intensive bootcamps like the IOC’s, to full 4-5 year computer programming degrees.
-Each of these options come with their own price tag and time commitment.
+There are an enormous amount of avenues available for someone looking to learn to code.
+Your options range from free online courses and one day intensives to intensive 10 day bootcamps and 4-5 year computer programming degrees.
+Each of these options come with very different price tags and require different time commitments.

 1. Be clear on your goals and expectations before even looking at options